Neighborhoods of Richmond, Virginia: Monroe Ward

 Monroe Ward is the neighborhood defined by the following streets.
 East of Belvidere, South of Broad, North of Franklin, and West of 14th Street.
 Monroe Ward lies just north of the Midtown Neighborhood.

 Midtown

 Midtown is south of Monroe Ward.
 The neighborhood defined by the following streets.
 Franklin Street south to W. Canal St. Belvidere east to 7th St.

 The River District

 In 1999, the City of Richmond completed its canal walk project, a refurbishment of a 1.25-mile segment of the Haxall Canal and the James River & Kanawha Canal that had fallen into disuse.
 Developed as a tourist destination, the area surrounding the Canal Walk was branded by The River District Alliance (RDA) (a 501(c)6 public/private organization) as "The River District.".

 The actual boundaries of the River district are not defined, and include some businesses commonly thought to belong to other districts, like Shockoe Bottom and Shockoe Slip.

-Similar Canal Walks were built in San Antonio, Texas, and Indianapolis, Indiana.